Helping you determine if bookstore sales is the way you want to go.

 Sell Your Book in Bookstores If You Really Want to

 Think I’m being a bit of a pessimist?
-If you have read up until this point, still consider bookstore sales to be your dream and have not yet been dissuaded, then there’s no reason why you shouldn’t try it.
+If you have read up until this point and still consider bookstore sales to be your dream, then there’s no reason why you shouldn’t try it.
 As long as the benefits outweigh the drawbacks for you, then selling your book in bookstores can be done.

 However, another aspect of selling to bookstores that you’ll need to consider is the role of distributors.
 Many bookstores only stock books that they can order from established distributors.
-Often bookstores will not stock self-published titles so be cautious in raising your expectations about bookstore sales if you have self-published or your publisher doesn’t have a relationship with a distributor.
+Often bookstores will not stock self-published titles.
+Be cautious in raising your expectations about bookstore sales if you have self-published or your publisher doesn’t have a relationship with a distributor.

 Dudley Court Press